Queer Nation: History

 On March 20, 1990, sixty LGBTQ people gathered at the Lesbian, Gay, Bisexual and Transgender Community Services Center in New York's Greenwich Village to create a direct action organization.
 The goal of the unnamed organization was the elimination of homophobia, and the increase of gay, lesbian and bisexual visibility through a variety of tactics.
 The organization of Queer Nation, being non-hierarchical and decentralized, allowed anyone to become a member and have a voice.

 The direct-action group's inaugural action took place at Flutie's Bar, a straight hangout at the South Street Sea Port on April 13, 1990.
 The goals included a desire to make it clear to (straight) patrons that queer people would not be restricted to gay bars for socializing and for public displays of affection, and to highlight their belief that most "public" space was in fact heterosexual space.
 Through parodying straight behavior (such as "spin the bottle") at these events, queer people refused to be invisible while publicly questioning the naturalized status of heterosexual coupling activity.
 Visibility actions like this one became known as "Queer Nights Out."

 Another method for Queer Nation to grab attention was the use of banners at protests and rallies.
 One banner used read "Dykes and Fags Bash Back," another "Queer Nation…Get Used To It!" which referenced the organization's famous chant "We're here!
 We're Queer!
 Get used to it!"

-Although the name Queer Nation had been used casually since the group's inception, it was officially approved at the group's general meeting on May 17, 1990.
+Although the name "Queer Nation" had been used casually since the group's inception, it was officially approved at the group's general meeting on May 17, 1990.

 The militant protest style of the group contrasted with more assimilationist gay rights organizations such as the Human Rights Campaign, Log Cabin Republicans, or National Gay and Lesbian Task Force.
-Queer Nation was most effective and powerful in the early 1990s in the US, and used direct action to fight for gay rights.
+Queer Nation was most effective and powerful in the early 1990s in the US and used direct action to fight for gay rights.
 They also worked with AIDS organization ACT UP as well as WHAM!
 Even though never officially disbanded, many of the local groups did so in the mid-to-late 1990s.

 The group's use of the word "queer" in its name and slogan was at first considered shocking, though the reclamation has been called a success, used in relatively mainstream television programs such as Queer Eye and Queer as Folk.
 The use of the word "queer" disarmed homophobes by reversing its derogatory nature.

 Other slogans used by Queer Nation include "Two, Four, Six, Eight!
-How Do You Know Your Kids Are Straight?" and "Out of the Closets and Into the Streets," and the widely imitated "We're Here!
+How Do You Know Your Kids Are Straight?", "Out of the Closets and Into the Streets," and the widely imitated "We're Here!
 We're Queer!
 Get used to it!"'

 Queer Nation Chicago was inducted into the Chicago Gay and Lesbian Hall of Fame in 1995.